alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2021-01-12-golang-first-web-services.markdown

 categories: programming
 ---

-These are my first steps in Go.
-This time learning how to build web services in golang.
-I will touch handling requests, json serialization, middleware, logging, database access, concurrency, websockets and templates.
+These are my first steps in Go, this time learning how to build web services.
+The post touches handling requests, json serialization, middleware, logging, database access and concurrency.
+Websockets and templates will be covered in a future post.

 ### Listening to Incoming Requests